-Within the natural sciences/mathematics distribution, students are required to complete 9 credits including the core requirements of human anatomy and physiology (minimum 4 credits, covering all major body organ systems), microbiology (minimum 3 credits), and college-level mathematics.
+Within the natural sciences/mathematics distribution, students are required to complete 9 credits including the core requirements of

 The science courses must have the depth and breadth appropriate for preparation as a registered nurse.
 Survey and diploma-level courses are not acceptable.